 32 – Rapperswil-Jona

-Located on the upper end of Lake Zurich, Rapperswil-Jona features three rose gardens and is booming with colours.
-The local castle is a centrepiece of the town and affords panoramic views from the Glarus Alps to Zurich Oberland.
+Located on the upper end of Lake Zurich, Rapperswil-Jona features three rose gardens and is booming with colors.
+The local castle is a centerpiece of the town and affords panoramic views from the Glarus Alps to Zurich Oberland.

 33 – Alpamare